Visual Branding for Startups: Screenshots That Build Trust

 Your startup's credibility is partly visual.
 Consistent, polished screenshots build trust before visitors read a word.

 Pick a style.
 Apply it everywhere.
-It takes minimal effort but signals maximum professionalism.
+An image generator makes it easy to maintain consistency with minimal effort while signaling maximum professionalism.

 First impressions matter.
 Make yours count.